LiteOnE/Uranus-Bot/README.md

 Uranus - a simple moderation bot with a unique member search feature - queries

-A lot of mentioned features below are still in progress!
-You may watch for completion here https://github.com/LiteOnE/Uranus-Bot/projects/1
+Some of the mentioned features below are still in progress! :smile: You may watch for completion here https://github.com/LiteOnE/Uranus-Bot/projects/1

-The hardest part with parsing and processing is already done :smile:

 ---